Computer Requirements - Design

 - Adaptor for a VGA connection to a projector.

-Creative Suite Design Premium, CS 6 and Windows Professional/ Office Suite are required and optimized for the Intel-based machines.
-This software package will enable you to interact with the software programs used in CVPA to submit assignments, participate in collaborative projects, and share work with instructors and fellow students.
+Adobe CS6 Design & Web Premium and Windows Professional/Office Suite are required.
+These software packages will enable you to interact with the software programs used in CVPA to submit assignments, participate in collaborative projects, and share work with instructors and fellow students.